PaladeumBlockchain/Paladeum/doc/README.md

-Yonacoin Core
+Akilacoin Core
 ==============

 Setup
 ---------------------
-Yonacoin Core is the original Yonacoin client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of Yonacoin transactions; depending on the speed of your computer and network connection, the synchronization process is typically complete in under an hour.
+Akilacoin Core is the original Akilacoin client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of Akilacoin transactions; depending on the speed of your computer and network connection, the synchronization process is typically complete in under an hour.

-To download compiled binaries of the Yonacoin Core and wallet, visit the [GitHub release page](https://github.com/YonaProject/Yonacoin/releases).
+To download compiled binaries of the Akilacoin Core and wallet, visit the [GitHub release page](https://github.com/AkilaProject/Akilacoin/releases).

 Running
 ---------------------
-The following are some helpful notes on how to run Yonacoin on your native platform.
+The following are some helpful notes on how to run Akilacoin on your native platform.

 ### Linux